shemmjunior/digits-to-swahili/README.md

 # Digits to Swahili

-A Node package to convert digits to swahili words
+A Node package to convert digits to swahili words based on Standard commonjs

 ### Installation